Mbell42/05_work-day-scheduler/README.md

 2020.01.31.0330 - Initial commit.
 Setup folder structure, and initialized the readme.
 Created asset-list.txt in assets folder and moved 05-third-party-apis-homework-demo.gif into a newly created reference folder.
 Added script section to bottom of index.html, and created document(ready) function.
 In this function I linked up the element with the id of 'currentDay' to moment.js.
 I also added some comments to the code to explain each section.

 2020.01.31.0335 - Corrected timestamp of previous commit.
 Updated code using moment.js library to conform to correct date format for project.

+2020.01.31.0424 - Added pseudocode to index.html.
+Added for loop that will build the timeblocks rows and columns, though the function is WIP.